Rimsys/rimsys-interview-challenge/docs/CHALLENGE_OVERVIEW.md

 The application is half-implemented, with intentional gaps and issues that you need to fix.

-## What's Missing

-The following items are intentionally broken or incomplete:

-* `Product` model exists, but missing relationship to `Document`
-* `Document` model exists, but missing relationship and column
-* `ProductDocument` pivot model is missing completely
-* Migration for pivot table is missing
-* `document_type` enum field missing from `documents` table
-* Route missing for `GET /api/products/{product}/documents/download`
-* Bug in `DocumentController` (filter logic fails to exclude inactive docs)

 ## Your Task

 Your task is to make the application work by: